Chart Color Schemes

 Infrastructure

-Romsey has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Romsey has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects that are likely to impact the area.
-Key projects include Kilmore-Wallan Bypass, Gisborne Business Park Development, C153 Willowbank Road Commercial Rezoning, and Macedon Ranges Sports Precinct.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 19 projects that are likely to impact the area.
+Notable projects include the Kilmore-Wallan Bypass, Gisborne Business Park Development, C153 Willowbank Road Commercial Rezoning, and Macedon Ranges Sports Precinct.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.